Showing posts with label Making a better World. Show all posts

 Violence and how to reduce it.

 The news and history books are full of violence.
-War in Ukraine, fighting in the Middle East, gun murders, stabbings and sexual violence is portrayed as the norm and it seems it has always been this way.
+War in Ukraine, fighting in the Middle East, gun murders, stabbings and sexual violence are portrayed as the norm and it seems it has always been this way.
 Why are humans so violent towards each other, and if we understood why, could the knowledge be used to eliminate it?
 Certain writers (Pinker) have pointed out that in recent times the number of wars have been on the downturn, but the risk of this trend reversing and the unacceptable high levels of gun, knife and sexual crime mean human behaviour is not improving significantly.
 There is still much work to be done, in order to make the world a better place.

 To tackle this subject, it is necessary to recognise the various different forms of violence, whether it be at individual, societal or international level, and then decide if there are non violent alternatives.